 What is sports medicine?

-Sports medicine involves a team of orthopedic experts who evaluate, diagnose, and treat sports-related injuries.
-The team at Next Gen Orthopedics consists of board-certified orthopedic surgeon Dr. Jacobs, his surgical team, and rehabilitation therapists who work together to help your injury heal quickly.
+Sports medicine involves orthopedic experts who evaluate, diagnose, and treat sports-related injuries.
+NEXGEN Orthopedics consists of orthopedic surgeon Dr. Jacobs, her surgical team, and rehabilitation therapists who work together to help your injury heal quickly.

 What are sports-related injuries?

 If you play competitive sports like soccer, football, or basketball, you’re at risk of sports-related injuries such as:

 - Tendon or ligament tears

 - Shoulder injuries

 - Sciatica and other chronic pain

 These and other sports injuries can sideline you and become more severe if left untreated.
 With quality care from the orthopedic specialists at NEXGEN Orthopedics, you can likely return to your favorite sports activities after you’ve healed.